 This is not a secret.
-Whether this is about food or about sex or about a drug or drinking, shopping working, or so on, upon ignition, the action meets a need and albeit brief, the action satisfies the compulsion, which often leads to a crash or hangover.
-Or better yet, this leads to moments of degradation, which sanity would suggest, “Stop doing it!”
+Whether this is about food or about sex or about drugs or drinking, shopping, working or so on, upon ignition, the action meets a need and albeit brief, the action satisfies the compulsion which often leads to a crash or hangover.
+Better yet, this leads to moments of degradation which sanity would suggest, “Stop doing it!”
 But the compulsion to feel better or to find that moment of euphoria is stronger than logic.

 There is no way to un-feel or remove the experience of sensation.
 Once you feel it, then you know and once you know, now you know how to make yourself feel better.

 When you’re desperate or when it seems like nothing else is working, or when you have a bad day, or you messed up again and the fear of not becoming or not succeeding is all you can think about – or when you feel as if you’re blocked; you think as if the world’s a game and the team you’re playing against has a huge goal with a hundred goalies just trying to block your shot and you?

 You’re wondering how to slip past the goalies.
 You’re wondering if any of this will work out – but this is life and hey, if life was easy, no one would ever complain.

 If business was easy then there would be no such thing as a recession – or, if life were easy then there would be none of these little counterweights, such as our so-called escape features which lead us to the grounds of habits and compulsivity.

 Sometimes, the ground you’re on has sunk so low and, thus, you’ve fallen so far.
 You’ve moved too deep into territories that seem to be the only places you know.